 The objective of the Super CXC Cup events is to encourage young athletes in the U16, U18, and U20 age divisions to enjoy cross-country skiing and develop their skills, whether they are new to the sport High School skiers, aspiring junior skiers who hope to compete at the top national and international levels, or are somewhere in between.
 Events mix Olympic-style competition with elements of learning and fun for all levels – from beginning racers to those with International experience.

-On Friday, skiers will compete in a freestyle sprint qualifier in the afternoon/evening.
-There will be a classic distance race on Saturday morning (5K/7.5K/10K) and SkiX on Saturday afternoon.
-A freestyle pursuit race based upon finish times from Friday and Saturday’s races will be held on Sunday.
+On Friday evening, skiers will compete in a freestyle SkiX prologue.
+There will be a classic distance race on Saturday.
+A freestyle distance race based upon finish times from Friday and Saturday’s races will be held on Sunday.

 Relevant information on the weekend’s events can be found below.

 This event will take place in the lingering shadow of COVID-19.
 As such, the event will follow protocols outlined by national, state, and local health officials, as well as in conjunction with rules set forth by the national and regional ski governing bodies.

 - U.S. Ski & Snowboard COVID-19 Cross Country Ski Domestic Competitions Guidance